-Marquise Blair is ready to prove he can play wherever the Seahawks need him to on defense
+Marquise Blair is ready to prove he can play wherever the Seahawks need him on defense

 “The time that he can take advantage of right now when Jamal’s not there really helps him get more reps and show us where he fits in,’’ Carroll said this week.
 “Exciting football player for us.’’

 Not that nickel isn’t important.
-But nickel is a situational position — most teams are in the nickel about two-thirds of the time — and if the Seahawks think Blair can play safety, the idea of getting him on the field every down may prove alluring down the road.
+But nickel is a situational position — most teams are in the nickel about two-thirds of the time — and if the Seahawks think Blair can play safety, the idea of getting him on the field every down might prove alluring down the road.

 That, though, is not a question Blair said he’s worried about now.